ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ~~~
 {: .output}

-We need a separate module to look at the profile we have just created.
+It's all well and good creating a `.prof` file, but we need a separate module to look at the profile we have just
+created.

 ### Investigating profiles with `pstats`

+This is step 2 in profiling, analysing the profile and seeing where our functions are experiencing bottlenecks.
-* Prints execution time of selected functions.
-* Sorts by function name, time, cumulative time, ...
+`pstats` prints execution time of selected functions, while sorting by function name, time, cumulative time, etc. It is
-* Python module interface and interactive browser
+a python module interface and has an interactive browser.

 ~~~
 from pstats import Stats